 Millions of tests have been collected and compared with traditionally researched family trees.
 With every passing day, the results become more accurate.

-They are already good enough that AncestryDNA will break down your ethnicity to intervals of just 0.1%, although this could be considered a low confidence region.
+They are already good enough that AncestryDNA will break down your ethnicity estimates to intervals of just 0.1%, although this could be considered a low confidence region.

 Just keep in mind that genetic information won’t tell you everything.
 In the past two centuries, people have been moving around more and faster than at any time in history.

 So even if you have a good read on where your ancestors originated, that doesn’t mean that they didn’t move two or three times in just one generation.